About the Greater Leesburg CRA

 - View financial information (revenue, budget, and general financial information) pertaining to the GLCRA.

-- View CRA budget summary for fiscal year 2019-20 for all three of the City of Leesburg's CRA's
+- View CRA budget summary for the fiscal year 2020-21 for all three of the City of Leesburg's CRA's